quentinmax/Serial2Excel/README.md

 serial2excel [port] [options]
 ```

 1. Ensure that the serial device is configured to send data in a seperated format, such as `data1;data2;...`.
-You can define a custom seperator setting the `-s` flag.
+You can define a custom seperator setting the `-s` flag. **Your serial monitor must be set to use `NR & CR`**.

 ![serial-monitor-screenshot](https://github.com/quentinmax/Serial2Excel/assets/82818659/7ce5d819-2d70-4066-87b4-b1109e74b2eb)